EricRohlfs/OysterToad/README.md

 # OysterToad

-Are you an ASP.NET WebFroms expert?
+Are you an ASP.NET WebForms developer?

 Are you being asked to upgrade to ASP.NET Core or a more 'popular' front end framework like Angular, React, Vue, or Polymer?

 Don't throw all that experience and legacy code away!

-Before you re-write, checkout OysterToad the drop in lightweight polyfill for WebForms.
+Before you re-write, migrate using OysterToad the drop in lightweight polyfill for WebForms.

-## Instructions
+With OysterToad asp tags now render as client side components instead of server side components.

+## Migrate In Two and a half Simple Steps

 1. Add .html to the end of your .aspx filename.

 2. Add Vue and Oyster links to the bottom of your .aspx.html page.

+2.5 Test

 ```
  </html>